 Ideas for change

-The Macdonald-Laurier Institute has produced a range well-thought out, concrete recommendations designed to improve the delivery of health care services in Canada.
+MLI has produced a range of well-thought out, concrete recommendations designed to improve the delivery of health care services in Canada.

 Crowley argues that provinces need to take the lead on instituting reforms.
 Part of the problem, he says, is that in the early 1990s the federal government attempted to attach strings to the funding it gave the provinces for health care.